- You are here:

 CoE's undergraduate programs build a foundation in engineering principles.
 Nearly a dozen degrees are offered across the College's eight schools, and students are encouraged to collaborate across disciplines and apply their skills to real-world problems.
 Whether they want to find jobs or get advanced degrees, graduates leave CoE with both the knowledge and practical experience they need.

 The Guggenheim School of Aerospace Engineering boasts one of the oldest and largest aerospace programs in the country.
 Whether you want to build and fly all types of aircraft or dream of going into space, the School's focus on problem-solving can propel you into a rewarding career with many top aerospace firms and government-research labs.

 This interdisciplinary field integrates engineering and life sciences to support the prevention, diagnosis, and treatment of disease.
 Biomedical engineers often serve as integrators in multidisciplinary teams of engineers, scientists, and healthcare professionals in the medical device and biotechnology industries, as well as at government regulatory agencies.
 Georgia Tech and Emory's program challenges students with practical, hands-on problem-solving and design experiences throughout the curriculum.

 Chemists discover and create new compounds, but it’s chemical engineers who turn them into products that people need and use.
 Chemical and biomolecular engineers are developing frontier technologies in drug design and delivery, biotechnology, nanotechnology, alternate energy resources, and environmentally neutral manufacturing.
 In these fields and many others, chemical engineers provide the intellectual capital that powers today’s global enterprises.

-The School of Civil and Environmental Engineering is ranked as one of the nation’s best programs for preparing the next generation of people who will invent the technologies of the future and create solutions to challenges we haven’t even imagined yet.
-And studying with us also provides a foundation to pursue careers beyond engineering, like law, medicine, business and management.
-Established in 1898, we’re now among the largest civil and environmental engineering programs in the country.
+The School of Civil and Environmental Engineering prepares people who will invent the technologies of the future and create solutions to challenges we haven’t even imagined yet.
+Established in 1898, the School is now among the largest civil and environmental engineering programs in the country.
 Students on the civil track train to tackle projects like roads and bridges, sure, but they also work on technologies for green buildings, strategies that help us recover from disasters, and projects to alleviate poverty.